Algorithmic Operations: Lessons from Bandit Algorithms

 -

 We should differentiate between two types of modeling: predictive modeling and causal modeling.
-Predictive modeling seeks only to predict outcomes from external observations.
-A predictive model may be thought of as a noninteracting observer, guessing unseen variables from seen ones.
+Predictive modeling seeks only to predict outcomes from observations.
+A predictive model may be thought of as a noninteracting observer, inferring unseen variables from seen ones.
 Causal modeling is a strictly larger task, subsuming predictive modeling.
 A causal model is there to predict and optimize the actions of something operating within an environment.
 It must disentangle actions, their effects and the environment in order to estimate counterfactuals and pursue the most attractive one.

 The distinction relevant for our discussion is that causal modeling requires exploration.
 Exploratory or experimental actions are strict requirements for any system with a meaningful impact on its environment.